sweettuse/rsaoc/src/QUESTIONS.md

 ## 2023
+### day 08
+- in `FromStr`, what's a good default for `type Err = ...` like i cannot figure out what the hell this should be. in python i would jam `Exception` in there and call it a day. what's the equivalent in rust?

 ### day 07
 - in sorting i need to keep calculating, e.g., hand_types/card_ranks when sorting
     - is there a rustic way to cache these values on the struct? and maybe make the struct